 NO coconut flour

 For those occasions, this is the quintessential “no frills” vegan brownie recipe, with the stamp of approval from even hardcore carnivores.

 The biggest challenge with vegan brownies is binding them together and adding moisture without the use of eggs.

 While these ingredients do work wonders in vegan baking, and while I highly recommend you try them out sometime if you haven’t already, not everyone has flaxmeal or chia seeds on hand when they’re asked to make a last-minute dessert for a party or perhaps for a vegan friend.

-Having already done the flaxmeal thing in my Cookie Dough Brownies and in my Melty Gooey Brownies, this time I wanted to come up with a recipe that used only pantry staple ingredients and—of course—still yielded fudgy, moist, and sinfully rich chocolate brownies.
+Having already done the flaxmeal thing, and having already done Zucchini Brownies too, this time I wanted to come up with a recipe that used only pantry staple ingredients and—of course—still yielded fudgy, moist, and sinfully rich chocolate brownies.

 (Maybe forget the brownies… I just want to eat the brownie batter!)

 The list included items like banana and tofu; but I’ve been blogging long enough to know both of those ingredients are very polarizing, with hundreds of readers sure to ask about substitutes.